dswann101164/azure-noob-blog/posts/2025-11-04-software-rationalization-step-zero-devops.md

 1. "Depends on who you ask."
 2. "We think around 400."
 3. "Maybe 700, counting Excel."
-4. "We don't know — and the bill is split across 47 subscriptions."
+4. "We don't know â€” and the bill is split across 47 subscriptions."

 That last one?
 **That's the killer.**